NatTuck/hw-quest/content/classes/2023-09/cs2381/notes/33-java-stdlib.md

    - Graphs tend to be application-specific; an app or library that does graph stuff will give you the graph structure it wants.

+Interfaces:

+ - Java provides a heirarchy of interfaces, so you can, e.g., differentiate between Map and Sorted Map.
+ - All of the collections above implement the Collection interface
+   - Pull up docs
+   - Looks like it has a lot of methods, but the ones that do stuff are optional
+   - Most significantly: Collections are iterable
+   - Also neat: Streams

 ## Noteworthy stuff we haven't seen